Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 What's the best area to live alone in Tokyo?

-If you want to live in Tokyo on a monthly salary of 200,000 yen, it's important to choose an area where the rent is between 60,000 and 70,000 yen.
+If you live in Tokyo with a monthly salary of 200,000 yen, it is important to choose an area where the rent is between 60,000 and 70,000 yen.

-Recommended areas (Tokyo 23 wards)
+Recommended areas (Tokyo's 23 wards)

 area